 \paragraph{ViT-Tiny Trained on CIFAR-10.} We train ViT-Tiny on CIFAR-10 for 100 epochs using a learning rate of $\alpha = 0.00004$.
 We enable low-rank training for all Transformer blocks, accounting for ~96\% of ViT-Tiny's parameters.
 We conduct a hyperparameter sweep across different configurations, and \cref{fig:upperbounds_mlp} shows the best performance achieved by each training method when rank regularization is applied to the MLP and QKV weights.
 From \cref{tab:vit_tiny_trunc}, we find that Adam$\QER$ retains 42.4\% of the original parameters with only a 1.22\% performance drop, and retains 23.2\% of parameters with a 4.4\% performance drop, while LoRITa consistently underperforms in comparison.
 As shown in \cref{fig:lorita_mlp}, despite various hyperparameter configurations $\lambda$ and $d$ for LoRITa, Adam$\QER$ consistently outperforms LoRITa upon truncation.

 \paragraph{ViT-Base Trained on CIFAR-100.} To demonstrate the performance of the low-rank pre-training methods on a more challenging dataset and larger model, we train the $86M$ parameter ViT-Base from scratch for 100 epochs on CIFAR-100 with data augmentation and $\alpha=0.0001$ \cite{howtotrainvit}.
-In line with practice for large-scale Transformers \cite{liu2024-deepseek}, we apply low-rank training techniques solely to the multi-head self attention blocks (QKV, but not to the MLP blocks).
-Despite the additional size and complexity of ViT-Base compared to ViT-Tiny, $\QER$ remains robust and we see in \Cref{fig:cifar100_upperbounds,fig:cifar100_variants}that it exhibits larger performance advantages with $0.40$-$0.44$ test accuracy when $20\%$ parameters retained, whereas LoRITa models do not exceed an accuracy of $0.25$ at the same truncation level despite their substantial overparametrization. \Cref{fig:cifar100_upperbounds,fig:cifar100_variants} are in reference to the \Cref{tab:cifar100_vitb_trunc} in the supplementary material.
+In line with practice for large-scale Transformers \cite{liu2024-deepseek}, we apply low-rank training techniques solely to the multi-head self-attention blocks (QKV, but not to the MLP blocks).
+Despite the additional size and complexity of ViT-Base compared to ViT-Tiny, $\QER$ remains robust and we see in \Cref{fig:cifar100_upperbounds,fig:cifar100_variants} that it exhibits larger performance advantages with $0.40$-$0.44$ test accuracy when $20\%$ parameters retained, whereas LoRITa models do not exceed an accuracy of $0.25$ at the same truncation level despite their substantial overparameterization. \Cref{fig:cifar100_upperbounds,fig:cifar100_variants} are in reference to the \Cref{tab:cifar100_vitb_trunc} in the supplementary material.